Zeroing In on Retirement

 Taking Positive Action

 Your first step is to assemble the pieces of your financial puzzle to determine if they are sufficient to provide a comfortable retirement.
 If so, keep up the good work.
 Set your sights on the retirement of your dreams.
 Early planning can help you avoid having to make financial sacrifices during your retirement.
-If you currently expect a funding shortfall, develop long-term strategies to meet your goals.
+If you currently expect a funding shortfall, develop long-term strategies.

 Although Social Security and your company’s pension plan offer relatively fixed benefits, you may be able to enhance your 401(k) contributions and personal savings.
 Regular contributions and tax-efficient choices can help you build financial security over time.